-It has been estimated the demand for new power in the province now exceeds 10,000 MWs.
+It has been estimated that the demand for new power in the province now exceeds 10,000 MWs.

 Couple these aggressive policy commitments, exceptional demand for power, and the likelihood that British Columbia will not build another new Hydro Dam or a large gas generation facility, it is clear that future energy supply must come from utility scale renewable resources like the Hecate Strait offshore wind project.
-The NW of BC was left out of the 2024 power call and will be a higher priority for future calls as the demand for power in this region of the province must be provided by projects in the region.
+The NW of BC was left out of the 2024 power call and will be a higher priority for the recently announced call for power and the RFEI. as the demand for power in this region of the province must be provided by projects in the region.